OwenCochell/mctools/docs/source/ping.rst

 .. note::

-    For more information on general client configuration and instantiation, see the `client tutorial. <client.html>`_
+    For more information on general client configuration and instantiation, see the :ref:`client tutorial. <client_tutorial>`

 Pinging the server
 ------------------